 For the sake of transparency, we believe:

-- Humans have natural rights endowed onto us by our Creator.
-Our natural rights include the rights to self-defense, religious choice, and the fruits of our labor.
-However, in the process of exercising our rights, we cannot attempt to prevent others from exercising theirs.
+- The Almighty God in Heaven has endowed humans with natural liberties.
+They include rights to self-defense, religious choice, and the fruits of our labor.
+However, in the process of exercising our freedoms, we cannot attempt to prevent others from exercising theirs.

-- The Constitution, which recognized man's natural rights, is the foundation for our American republic.
-We agree with Senator Daniel Webster's position: "I am committed ... to the Constitution of the country. ...
-And I am committed against every thing, which, in my judgement, may weaken, endanger, or destroy it..."
+- The Constitution, which recognizes man's natural rights, is the foundation for our American republic.
+We agree with Senator Daniel Webster's position: "I am committed . . . to the Constitution of the country. . . .
+And I am committed against every thing, which, in my judgement, may weaken, endanger, or destroy it."

-- The federal government's sole responsibility is to protect the American people -- and the fruits of their labor -- from threats foreign and domestic.
-The conditional prohibition of abortion; laws prohibiting immigration from high-risk areas; intervention in foreign republics when American property is confiscated; and the prosecution of terrorism are all methods through which the government can protect Americans and their property.
+- The federal government's sole responsibility is to protect the American people—and the fruits of their labor—from threats foreign and domestic.
+The conditional prohibition of abortion, laws prohibiting immigration from high-risk areas, intervention in foreign countries when rogue governments confiscate American property, and the prosecution of terrorism are all methods by which the government can protect Americans and their property.

-- American foreign policy should be centered around the achievement of American interests, and we should reject multinational organizations that legislate from foreign capitals and subvert American congressional and state law.
+- The center of American foreign policy should be the achievement of American interests, and we should reject multinational organizations that legislate from foreign capitals and subvert American congressional and state law.

 - The United States should not flinch in the face of foreign menaces; we should confront them with vigor.
-The exercise of this responsibility may include offensive and defensive measures.
+The exercise of that responsibility may include offensive and defensive measures.

 - The states' role in the national debate should be restored through the repeal of the Seventeenth Amendment, which turned elections for the United States Senate into nationalized popularity contests.
 Now, the Senate is not a body for deliberation or the exercise of federalism; it is a "squawk box" for political amateurs and prospective presidential candidates.